-Communication methods for people who have speech and language disabilities may include unclear speech, vocalization, mouthing, body positioning, facial expressions, eye gaze, gestures, mime, sign language, adapted signs, writing, drawing, typing, selecting or pointing to pictures, photographs, symbols, written words and letters of the alphabet.
+Communication methods for people who have speech and language disabilities may include speech, vocalization, mouthing, body positioning, facial expressions, eye gaze, gestures, mime, sign language, adapted signs, writing, drawing, typing, selecting or pointing to pictures, photographs, symbols, written words and letters on a board or device.
 People who are Deaf, deafened or hard of hearing may use speechreading, lipreading, sign language and captioning in real time.

 People who have disabilities that affect communication

 People who have disabilities that affect communication live in every community and cross all ages, ancestry, colour, race, ethnic origin, linguistic, intellectual abilities, creed/spirituality, gender identity, sexual orientation, financial, family, marital status and cultural communities.
 In addition, they may or may not have additional (intersecting) disabilities such as physical, intellectual, sensory, learning ability and mental health issues.

 Refers to a range of disabilities that can impact one or more areas of a person’s ability to speak, hear, read, write, and/or understand what is being said.
 Disabilities that impact on communication include cerebral palsy, intellectual disability, autism spectrum disorder, multiple sclerosis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig’s Disease), aphasia after a stroke, dementia, acquired brain injury, head and neck cancer, Parkinson’s disease and other disabilities.

 Speech refers to the sounds we use to make words.
 People who have disabilities that affect their speech may have unclear speech or no speech.

 Language refers to how we understand what is said, abstract concepts and information and/or express thoughts using appropriate words and grammar to convey intended meaning.
 A language disability is not always indicative of a cognitive disability.